At MedExpress, we're open every day with a full medical team and digital X-rays on site, so your broken bone can be treated right away.

 - Stress fracture: Repetitive motion causes a small crack in the bone.

-- Closed fracture: The skin remains intact despite a broken bone.
+- Simple (closed) fracture: The skin and surrounding tissue remains intact despite a broken bone.

 - Open or compound fracture: A piece of bone protrudes through the skin.